mariakuz/mariakuz.github.io/media.md

 * [Food, Stewardship, and Reverence in a Restaurant Setting, 2017](https://drive.google.com/file/d/1OWuW6wQS7wHZq8RwIxG-OyIVmGJQLjUr/view?usp=sharing)
   * The cumulation of my independent study on systems design in food.
 * [The FinkedIn Dispatch, ongoing](http://eepurl.com/dgLmgH)
-  * I run a weekly newsletter roundup of links relating to design, technology, innovation, personal development... it's about the internet.
+  * I run a weekly newsletter roundup of links relating to design, technology, the future... it's about asking "what's next?".

 ### Research
 * IMSAloquium 2013